 Projects and teams report regularly to and are mentored by a Management Panel comprised of staff and industry representatives.
 The Management Panel has included representatives of Tourism Tasmania, Cool Wines, Moorilla Estate and Maria Island Walks.

-To achieve an Advanced Diploma of Travel and Tourism, 12 units must be successfully completed:
+To achieve a Advanced Diploma of Travel and Tourism Management, 27 units must be successfully completed:

 Assessment will include:

 - Observations – observation checklists prior, during and post project implementation.

 - Written tasks – to assess underpinning knowledge (may include tests, completing workplace documents, agendas and minutes, and recording information).